brentyi/tyro/docs/source/examples/03_config_systems/02_overriding_yaml.rst

         import tyro

-        # Our YAML configuration.
+        # YAML configuration.
 Note that this could also be loaded from a file!
+Environment
-        # Environment variables are an easy way to select between different YAML files.
+        # variables are an easy way to select between different YAML files.
         default_yaml = r"""
         exp_name: test
         optimizer: